 It has some basic instruction in it to help kids learn more about grammar and sentence structure.
 Then they can use what they learn to improve their writing.
 There are plenty of Minecraft themed pictures throughout.

-My eight-year-old son really likes it and the reading one.
 There are plenty of other options too, so pick a couple and make a Minecraft Learning bundle for your kids.
 Add a couple of Minecraft themed pencils and you’ve got a wonderful gift that your child can take along on a trip or use to fill some free time.

 What are your favorite gifts for young writers?